Queen of the Damned: Author's reaction

-The film received mostly negative reviews from critics, with several reviewers such as Roger Ebert describing it as "goofy" or "damned".
-The film has an approval "rotten" rating of 17% at Rotten Tomatoes based on 130 reviews, with the site's consensus reading: "A muddled and campy MTV-styled vampire movie with lots of eye candy and bad accents."
-Despite negative reviews, Queen of the Damned nonetheless topped the box office on its opening weekend, against fairly weak competition.
-The film grossed $45.4 million on a $35 million budget and was considered a flop.

 Allan Menzies

 In December 2002, ten months after the film released, Allan Menzies, a man from West Lothian, Scotland, who claimed to have seen it more than a hundred times, killed his friend, Thomas McKendrick, and drank his blood.
 Upon his arrest, he claimed in court during his trial that Aaliyah's character Queen Akasha told him to do it, saying that it would make him immortal as a vampire.
 Despite attempting to plead not guilty by reason of insanity, he was declared sane and found guilty of murder before being sentenced to life in prison; a year later, he was discovered dead in his cell of an apparent suicide.

+Future

+In February 2012, a film adaptation of The Tale of the Body Thief, the fourth book in the series, entered development with Brian Grazer and Ron Howard's film production company, Imagine Entertainment, conceptualized as a soft reboot of the film series.
+It was reported that screenwriter Lee Patterson was going to pen the screenplay.
+However, Rice's son, Christopher, apparently had drafted a screenplay based on the novel that was met with praise from those involved in the developmental stage.
+Rice later confirmed that creative differences that were beyond those involved resulted in the dismissal of the project in April 2013.

+In August 2014, Universal Pictures acquired the film rights to the entire Vampire Chronicles book series.
+Alex Kurtzman and Roberto Orci were named as producers, and the deal included the aforementioned screenplay for The Tale of the Body Thief written by Christopher Rice.

+A new screenplay based on the book was written by Josh Boone and was announced in May 2016, with Boone suggesting actor Jared Leto play the role of Lestat.
+In November 2016, all plans for a theatrical reboot were scrapped, with Rice announcing she had regained the rights to her novels and intended to create a television series starting with The Vampire Lestat.